Table of Contents

 If monthly and weekly meets are regularly done in different regions of the Philippines with such creativity.

-More athletes will be involved because it will encourage participation even to new athletes.
+More athletes will be involved because it will encourage participation, even for new athletes.

 While starting to build developmental ones leading to an elite level.